CLI Reference

 mx session-context --max-entries 4 # Limit relevant entries

-mx session-context --install # Update .claude/settings.json hook
+mx session-context --install # Update the Claude settings file hook

 mx session-context --install --install-path .claude/settings.local.json